machuchesteven/sql/concepts/ddl.md

 ## EXTERNAL TABLES

 `EXTERNAL TABLE` a read-only table that is defined within database but exists outside of the database.
-In other words, Its metadata is stored within the database but it exists outside of the database.
+In other words, Its metadata is stored within the database but itS DATA exists outside of the database.

 ### Features of `EXTERNAL TABLES`